wcsmith/draft-quic-receive-ts/draft-smith-quic-receive-ts.md

 # ACK Frame Wire Format {#frame}

-Endpoints send ACK frames as they otherwise would, with 0 or more receive timestamps immediately following the ACK ranges in the ACK Frame.
+Endpoints send ACK frames in 1-RTT packets as they otherwise would, with 0 or more receive timestamps following the Ack Ranges and optional ECN Counts.
+Receive timestamps MUST NOT be sent in Initial or Handshake packets, because the peer would not know to use the extended wire format.
+ACK frames are never sent in 0-RTT packets, so there is no change to 0-RTT.

 Once negotiated, the ACK format is identical to RFC9000, but with an additional section for receive timestamps at the end: